Which city is cheaper, Raleigh or Atlanta?

 In October, Atlanta usually receives more rain than Raleigh.
 Atlanta gets 3 inches (77 mm) of rain, while Raleigh receives 2.8 inches (71 mm) of rain each month for the autumn.

 Both Raleigh and Atlanta during the winter are popular places to visit.
+The winter months attract visitors to Atlanta because of the museums, the shopping scene, and the cuisine.
 Furthermore, the museums and the cuisine are the main draw to Raleigh this time of year.

 It's quite cold in Raleigh in the winter.
 In January, Atlanta is generally much warmer than Raleigh.
-Temperatures in Atlanta average around 45°F (7°C), and Raleigh stays around 40°F (5°C).
+Daily temperatures in Atlanta average around 45°F (7°C), and Raleigh fluctuates around 40°F (5°C).

 In the winter, Atlanta often gets around the same amount of sunshine as Raleigh.
 Atlanta gets 164 hours of sunny skies this time of year, while Raleigh receives 162 hours of full sun.